CPqD/ofsoftswitch13/README.md

     $ utilities/dpctl tcp:<switch-host>:<switch-port> flow-mod table=0,cmd=add in_port=1 meter:1
     ```

 For a complete list of commands and arguments, use the `--help` argument.

-The `dpctl` utility has some limitations at the moment:
-* No support for OXM masks
-* No support for multipart messages
-* Some set_field action fields are not present
+Also, check the wiki for [Flow Mod examples](https://github.com/CPqD/ofsoftswitch13/wiki/Dpctl-Flow-Mod-Cases)

 # Contribute
 Please submit your bug reports, fixes and suggestions as pull requests on